Gingivitis is a mild but common gum disease that causes redness, swelling, and bleeding in the gums.

 5. Calcium and Phosphorus: Building Blocks for Strong Gums

-Calcium and phosphorus are essential minerals for maintaining strong teeth and gums.
+Calcium and phosphorus are important minerals that help keep teeth and gums healthy throughout life.

-Including these foods in your daily meals can enhance gum health and overall oral wellness.
+Including calcium and phosphorus-rich foods in daily meals is an effective way to improve gum strength and overall oral health.

 Probiotics are beneficial bacteria that help balance the microbial environment in your mouth.